ipstack-dev/lorawan/README.md

 # LoRaWAN virtual gateway and virtual devices

-This library contains a LoRaWAN virtual gateway and virtual devices, plus some LoRaWAN related utilities.
+Implementation of a LoRaWAN virtual gateway and virtual devices, plus some LoRaWAN related utilities.
+It provides also the implementation of the LoRaWAN protocol stack including the MAC layer and above, together with other LoRaWAN related protocols.

-The included virtual devices are software LoRaWAN devices capable to exchange  LoRaWAN MAC packets with a (virtual) gateway possibly connected to LoRaWAN backend system.
+The provided virtual devices are software LoRaWAN devices capable to exchange LoRaWAN MAC packets with a (virtual) gateway connected to a LoRaWAN backend system.

-The virtual gateway is a software LoRaWAN gateway that can be connected to a standard remote LoRaWAN backend system (network server, join server and application server) and relays data from/to some virtual devices.
+The provided virtual gateway is a software LoRaWAN gateway that can be connected to a standard remote LoRaWAN backend system (network server, join server and application server) and relays data from/to some virtual devices.
 The gateway uses the Semtech protocol for the communication with the LoRaWAN network server.

 # Virtual gateway